Official Rugby World Cup 2023 South Africa Rugby Shirts from Nike - Coming Soon

 The Springboks also enjoy visits from the British & Irish Lions.
-Famously losing to the Lions in 1997, winning the series 2-1 in 2009 and will be hosts again in 2021.
-The fixture schedule for the 2021 British & Irish Lions tour has been released and can be seen below.
+They famously lost to the Lions in 1997, won the series 2-1 in 2009 and were hosts again when the tourists came to visit in 2021.
+Once again they emerged with a 2-1 series victory, despite losing the first Test.

-The Springboks Rugby shirt has been manufactured by big names, such as Cotton Traders, Canterbury, and Japanese brand Asics.
+The Springboks rugby shirt has been manufactured by big names, such as Cotton Traders, Canterbury, and Japanese brand Asics.
 From 2023 the Springboks have signed a new deal with sports giant Nike.

 Their team colours are green with a gold collar, white shorts and green socks.
 The shirt will usually sport the King Protea emblem on the left chest, Springbok on the right chest and the manufacturer logo in the centre.